finkelshtein/SunflowersWales/content/fundraising/01-10-2023  Llanelli Community Wind Band/index.md

 <!--more-->

-Relaxing and informal atmosphere, beautiful music by the band and delicious afternoon tea provided by Phil Shingler and Beverley Shingler from <a href="https://www.facebook.com/groups/llanellicommunitywindband/" target="_blank"> Llanelli Community Wind Band</a>.
+Relaxing and informal atmosphere, beautiful music by the band and delicious afternoon tea provided by Phil Shingler and Beverley Shingler from <a href="https://www.facebook.com/groups/llanellicommunitywindband/" target="_blank" rel="noopener noreferrer"> Llanelli Community Wind Band</a>.

 We have been moved by the kindness and generosity of people from Llanelli!